matthiasn/talk-transcripts/Halloway_Stuart/RunningWithScissors.md

 processing that is driven entirely by data.
 So there is never any classes or interfaces, or anything like that made.

-So that is just a simple example that read is a function that you actually call.
+So that is just a simple example that read is a function you actually call.
 It does not just happen on your behalf inside the REPL.

 [Time 0:07:44]